LikeTheSalad/aaper/README.md

 # Aaper

+What it is
+---
 Annotated Android Permissions takes care of ensuring Android runtime permissions for an `EnsurePermissions`-annotated method inside either an Activity or a Fragment.
-The idea is to do so without having to write any code nor override any Activity and/or Fragment method related to runtime permissions.
+The idea is to do so without having to write any code nor override any Activity and/or Fragment method related to runtime permission requests.

-#### Default behavior example
+### Default behavior example

 ```kotlin
 // Aaper initialization